The Free Particle

 Rewriting the general solution in equation ($\ref{eqn:Psi_general_solution}$) with $\omega \equiv \cfrac{\hbar k^2}{2m}$ as in equation ($\ref{eqn:phase_velocity}$), we get

 \[\Psi(x,t) = \frac{1}{\sqrt{2\pi}}\int_{-\infty}^{\infty} \phi(k)e^{i(kx-\omega t)}dk \tag{16}\]An equation expressing $\omega$ as a function of $k$, such as $\omega = \cfrac{\hbar k^2}{2m}$, is called a dispersion relation.
-The following content applies generally to all wave packets regardless of the dispersion relation.
+The content that follows applies generally to all wave packets regardless of the dispersion relation.

-Now, substituting $s=k-k_0$ and integrating centered around $k_0$, we get
+Now substituting $s=k-k_0$ and integrating centered on $k_0$, we get

-\[\begin{align*} \Psi(x,t) &= \frac{1}{\sqrt{2\pi}}\int_{-\infty}^{\infty}\phi(k_0+s)e^{i[(k_0+s)x-(\omega_0+\omega_0^\prime s)t]}ds \\ &= \frac{1}{\sqrt{2\pi}}e^{i(k_0x-\omega_0t)}\int_{-\infty}^{\infty}\phi(k_0+s)e^{is(x-\omega_0^\prime t)}ds. \end{align*}\tag{17}\]The term $e^{i(k_0x-\omega_0t)}$ in front represents a sine wave (‘ripple’) moving at speed $\omega_0/k_0$, and the integral term (‘envelope’) that determines the amplitude of this sine wave moves at speed $\omega_0^\prime$ due to the $e^{is(x-\omega_0^\prime t)}$ part.
+\[\begin{align*} \Psi(x,t) &= \frac{1}{\sqrt{2\pi}}\int_{-\infty}^{\infty}\phi(k_0+s)e^{i[(k_0+s)x-(\omega_0+\omega_0^\prime s)t]}ds \\ &= \frac{1}{\sqrt{2\pi}}e^{i(k_0x-\omega_0t)}\int_{-\infty}^{\infty}\phi(k_0+s)e^{is(x-\omega_0^\prime t)}ds. \end{align*}\tag{17}\]The term in front, $e^{i(k_0x-\omega_0t)}$, represents a sine wave (‘ripples’) moving at speed $\omega_0/k_0$, and the integral term (‘envelope’) that determines the amplitude of this sine wave moves at speed $\omega_0^\prime$ due to the $e^{is(x-\omega_0^\prime t)}$ part.
 Therefore, the phase velocity at $k=k_0$ is

-\[v_\text{phase} = \frac{\omega_0}{k_0} = \frac{\omega}{k} = \frac{\hbar k}{2m} \tag{18}\]which confirms again that it’s the same as the value in equation ($\ref{eqn:phase_velocity}$), and the group velocity is
+\[v_\text{phase} = \frac{\omega_0}{k_0} = \frac{\omega}{k} = \frac{\hbar k}{2m} \tag{18}\]which confirms again that it equals the value in equation ($\ref{eqn:phase_velocity}$), and the group velocity is

 \[v_\text{group} = \omega_0^\prime = \frac{d\omega}{dk} = \frac{\hbar k}{m} \label{eqn:group_velocity}\tag{19}\]which is twice the phase velocity.